cpl/GFr13/README.md

 ## Why

-Today, people are all about "high availability", but what about the web server wants?
+Today, people are all about "high availability", but what if your web server is superstitious?
 Maybe you don't want to risk a catastrophe on Friday 13th.
-Well, if you ever had this problem, now you have a soltion.
+Well, if you ever had this problem, now you have a solution.

 No, but really, **this package is a joke**, don't use in any production environment.